For more information about installing solar at your home, view SMECO’s solar power seminar on YouTube. Below are topics covered in the video.

 What is net metering?

-Customers who generate their own electricity will have a net meter installed that will measure the amount of energy the customer uses and the amount of energy the customer produces.
-Customers are billed for the difference—the net amount of energy used.
+Customers who generate their own electricity will have a net meter installed that will measure the amount of energy the customer purchases from SMECO (when the customer’s system is not producing enough to meet the customer’s need) and the amount of energy the customer sells to SMECO (when the system is producing more than enough to meet the customer’s need).
+Customers are billed for the difference—purchases minus sales.
+SMECO’s meter doesn’t measure how much energy you produced and used during the month.

 Solar as an investment—is it worth it?